Kuala Lumpur: Architecture

 The architecture of Kuala Lumpur is a mixture of old colonial influences, Asian traditions, Malay Islamic inspirations, modern, and postmodern architecture.
 A relatively young city compared with other Southeast Asian capitals such as Bangkok, Jakarta and Manila, most of Kuala Lumpur's notable colonial-era buildings were built toward the end of the 19th and early 20th centuries.
 These buildings were designed in a number of styles – Mughal/Moorish Revival, Mock Tudor, Neo-Gothic or Grecian-Spanish style or architecture.
-Most of the styling has been modified to use local resources and adapted to the local climate, which is hot and humid all year around.
-A significant architect of the early period is Arthur Benison Hubback who designed a number of the colonial-era buildings including the Kuala Lumpur Railway Station and Jamek Mosque.
+Most of the styling has been modified to use local resources and adapted to the local climate, which is hot and humid all year round.
+A significant architect of the early period is Arthur Benison Hubback, who designed a number of the colonial-era buildings, including the Kuala Lumpur Railway Station and Jamek Mosque.

-Before the World War II, many shophouses, usually two stories with functional shops on the ground floor and separate residential spaces upstairs, were built around the old city centre.
+Before World War II, many shophouses, usually two stories with functional shops on the ground floor and separate residential spaces upstairs, were built around the old city centre.
 These shop-houses drew inspiration from Straits Chinese and European traditions.
 Some of these shophouses have made way for new developments but there are still many standing today in the Medan Pasar Besar (Old Market Square), Chinatown, Jalan Tuanku Abdul Rahman, Jalan Doraisamy, Bukit Bintang and Tengkat Tong Shin areas.

 Jamek Mosque (Masjid Jamek) is one of the oldest mosques still standing in Kuala Lumpur, built in 1909.